 Vector database MCP servers let AI agents store embeddings, run semantic searches, manage collections, and build retrieval-augmented generation (RAG) pipelines — all through the Model Context Protocol.
 Instead of writing Python scripts to initialize clients, create indexes, and query vectors, your agent handles these operations conversationally.
+Part of our Databases MCP category.

 The Dedicated Vector Database Servers